Nuclear fission: Fission chain reaction realized

 Szilard now urged Fermi (in New York) and Frédéric Joliot-Curie (in Paris) to refrain from publishing on the possibility of a chain reaction, lest the Nazi government become aware of the possibilities on the eve of what would later be known as World War II.
 With some hesitation Fermi agreed to self-censor.
 But Joliot-Curie did not, and in April 1939 his team in Paris, including Hans von Halban and Lew Kowarski, reported in the journal Nature that the number of neutrons emitted with nuclear fission of uranium was then reported at 3.5 per fission.
-(They later corrected this to 2.6 per fission.)
-Simultaneous work by Szilard and Walter Zinn confirmed these results.
-The results suggested the possibility of building nuclear reactors (first called "neutronic reactors" by Szilard and Fermi) and even nuclear bombs.
-However, much was still unknown about fission and chain reaction systems.
+Szilard and Walter Zinn found "...the number of neutrons emitted by fission to be about two."
+Fermi and Anderson estimated "a yield of about two neutrons per each neutron captured."